 There is a default template for every type of engagement (and you can also adapt these, manually, and save to fit your needs).

-Chat requests Video call requests
+Select the Chat requests Video call requests

 Create template (click then slide in), Save.